felixplasser/theodore-qc/doc/source/installation.rst

 Testing
 ~~~~~~~

-The tests are invoked with pytest.
+The tests are invoked with ``pytest-3``.
 In the ``EXAMPLES`` directory run (depending on the packages you want to test)

 ::

-    pytest STANDARD
+    pytest-3 STANDARD
-    pytest CCLIB
+    pytest-3 CCLIB
+    pytest-3 UTILS
-    pytest EXTRA
+    pytest-3 EXTRA

-The tests are available at the `theodore-test <https://github.com/felixplasser/theodore-test>`_ repository.
+The tests are available with the TheoDORE distribution.
+They are maintained via the `theodore-test <https://github.com/felixplasser/theodore-test>`_ repository.